zakilive/iot-cloud-riot/README.md

 # Knowledgebase:<a name="knowledgebase"></a>

 ## How everything works
-In Order to send data from NRFDK52840 board  to the AWS cloud the application consists of 9 different services.
+In Order to send data from nrf52840dk board to the AWS cloud the application consists of 9 different services.
-1. Sensor Data Collection Using nRFDK52840 Board and DHT11 Sensors
+1. Sensor Data Collection Using nrf52840dk Board and DHT11 Sensors
 2. MQTT-SN execution
+2. Safety Critical Systems LED light blink based on temperature
 3. Border-Router
 4. VPN WireGuard
 5. Mosquitto MQTT Broker on AWS
-6. Publisher script on EC2 instance
+6. Subscriber script on EC2 instance to catch published message and save to database
 7. MySQL Database
 8. Grafana with Nginx
-9. Using an IPv4 address to access a web browser
+9. Using an IPv4 address to access from web browser

-### Sensor Data Collection Using nRF52840dk Board and DHT11 Sensors:
+### Sensor Data Collection Using nrf52840dk Board and DHT11 Sensors:

-The nRF52840 DK board is running RIOT OS, and the SAUL registry is used to access and read data from the DHT11 sensors.
+The nRF52840dk board is running RIOT OS, and the SAUL registry is used to access and read data from the DHT11 sensors.
 The SAUL interface is used to collect temperature data from the DHT11 sensors.

 ### MQTT-SN execution:

-The nRFDK52840 board publishes the collected sensor data as MQTT-SN messages using the emcute MQTT-SN library.
+The nRF52840dk board publishes the collected sensor data as MQTT-SN messages using the emcute MQTT-SN library.
 MQTT-SN is a sensor network protocol that is efficient and ideal for low-power sensors.

+### Safety Critical Systems LED light blink based on temperature

+The LED light included in the project is red color and it can blink to save from potential hazards if the temperature gets high above a threshold value.
+In our project we have made this threshold more than 22 degree that means 23 or more degree celsius temperature in the environment of sensor node the light will blink each time while passing the temperature value to EC2 instance.
+In our project the sensor data passes 5 times and in 5 sec intervals to EC2 instance and disconnects afterwhile from Broker.

+This scenario can be modified according to needs and can be used in commonly found in domains like aerospace, automotive, medical devices, etc., where safety is of utmost importance which needs some safety standards.

 ### Border-Router

 Border Router with IPv6 Address: The Border Router serves as a link between the local IPv6-based sensor network and the external IPv6 network (the internet or cloud services).
-It enables communication between the nRF DK board, which functions on an IPv6 network, and the external network with IPv6 capability.
+It enables communication between the nRF52840dk board, which functions on an IPv6 network, and the external network with IPv6 capability.

 ### VPN WireGuard:

-Using WireGuard, the nRF DK board makes a safe and encrypted VPN connection with an AWS EC2 instance.
-WireGuard protects and secures data exchanged between the nRF DK board and the EC2 instance.
+Using WireGuard, the nRF52840dk board makes a safe and encrypted VPN connection with an AWS EC2 instance.
+WireGuard protects and secures data exchanged between the nRF52840dk board and the EC2 instance.

 ### Instance of RSMB Broker in EC2:

 The RSMB (Really Small Message Broker) broker is hosted on the AWS EC2 instance, which serves as the primary message hub.
-Through the VPN connection, RSMB receives MQTT-SN messages from the nRF DK board.
-The broker processes and prepares the incoming data for storage.
+Through the VPN connection, RSMB receives MQTT-SN messages from the nRF52840dk board.
+The broker processes and the incoming data and prepares for next level.

-### MQTT Publisher Script:
+### MQTT Subscriber Script for Published Message:

 The MQTT publisher script, which runs on the EC2 instance, works as a MQTT client, subscribing to particular MQTT topics on the RSMB broker.
-When the RSMB broker receives MQTT-SN messages from the nRF DK board and converts them to MQTT messages, they are published to the appropriate MQTT topics.
-The MQTT publisher script monitors these MQTT topics and gets sensor data from the RSMB broker.
+When the RSMB broker receives MQTT-SN messages from the nRF52840dk board and converts them to MQTT messages, they are published to the appropriate MQTT topics.
+The MQTT publisher script listen to this same MQTT topics and gets sensor data from the RSMB broker.
+It also extracts the message from the string.

-When the sensor data is received, the script stores it in a MySQL database for further analysis and retrieval.
+When the sensor data is received and extracted, the script stores it with current datetime in a MySQL database for further analysis and retrieval.

 ### Grafana with Nginx: